-Could it be time to move to Alaska?
-In a new Gallup-Healthways Well-Being Index, the northernmost state nabbed the number one spot for well-being for the first time.
-Hawaii—a state that has appeared within the top 10 for seven consecutive years—and South Dakota ranked second and third, respectively.
+Could it be time to move to Hawaii?
+In a new Gallup-Healthways Well-Being Index, the southernmost state nabbed the number one spot for well-being for the sixth time since 2008.
+Alaska, which has ranked in the top two spots for three consecutive years, followed.
+West Virginia and Kentucky residents had the lowest and second-lowest well-being, respectively, for the eighth year in a row.

 3. South Dakota